-Site of Service (SOS) Medical Necessity criteria applies ONLY to medical benefit reviews.
-SOS Medical Necessity criteria does NOT apply to Alaska fully-insured members; refer to the infusion and injection drug Medical Necessity criteria only.
+Site of Service Medical Necessity criteria does NOT apply to Alaska fully-insured members; refer to the infusion drug Medical Necessity criteria only.
 Please contact Customer Service for more information.

 We will review specific intravenous (IV) and injectable drugs for medical necessity for all ages.